 - Foster dogs must be kept indoors or in a secure kennel when you are not home.

-- Foster homes for dogs should have a secure fenced yard or you must agree to take the dog out on a leash several times a day.
+- Foster homes for dogs should have a securely fenced yard or you must agree to take the dog out on a leash several times a day.

 - Foster parents may be asked to schedule visits between the foster pet and prospective adopters.